authkeys-io/microservice/README.md

 # authkeys-io-microservice

 This is a fork of great fuzzy-ai-microservice.
-We removed databanks dependency and remove callbacks for promises (async/await)
+We removed databanks dependency and switched from callbacks to promises (async/await)

 This is the microservice class we use for authkeys.io.
 The goal is to avoid re-writing a lot of boilerplate needed to set up an HTTP server.